namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 Pod installation complete!
 There is 1 dependency from the Podfile and 1 total pod installed.
 ```

-and finally re-open the `GoogleCloudVisionOCRExample.xcworkspace` CocoaPods generated for us.
-We're
+Finally, re-open the `GoogleCloudVisionOCRExample.xcworkspace` CocoaPods
-now all set to use `Alamofire` in our project to make API calls to Google Cloud.
-For the actual
+generated for us.
+We're now all set to use `Alamofire` in our project to make
-request and response handling, we'll want to create two new files in our project:
+API calls to Google Cloud.
+For the actual request and response handling, let's
+create two new files in our project: `GoogleCloudOCR.swift` for the request
-`GoogleCloudOCR.swift` for the request logic, and `GoogleCloudOCRModel.swift` to define a set of
+logic and `GoogleCloudOCRModel.swift` to define a set of structs into which
-structs into which we'll decode the response from the API (i.e. the object relational mapping, or
+we'll decode the JSON response from the API (i.e. the object relational mapping,
-ORM).
-Let's begin by implementing a first version of the request logic in `GoogleCloudOCR.swift`:
+or ORM).
+Let's begin by implementing a first version of the request logic in
+`GoogleCloudOCR.swift`:

 ```swift
 import Foundation